 Hospital Ice is a Great Addition to Any Clinic

-If you run a healthcare or physical therapy clinic, a good nugget or flake ice machine is a great way to care for your patients and save money at the same time.
+If you run a healthcare or physical therapy clinic, a hospital ice maker machine is a great way to care for your patients and save money at the same time.
 Hospitals with cafeterias also need an ice dispenser to serve staff and visitors.
 We have a wide selection of ice machines with soft and solid cubes.